LLNL/csld/manual.rst

   "solution_in", str , "filename for loading previous solution instead of fitting" "solution_known", str, "filename for previously obtained parameter phi_in.
 The force predicted by phi_in will be subtracted from the total force.
 This is useful in conjunction with submodel to fit in several steps, e.g. assuming max_order=4, first fit harmonic terms with submodel=harmonic 1 2; solution_out=sol_2nd, then fit anharmonic terms with solution_known=sol_2nd; submodel1=anh 3 4; solution_out=solution_all"

+- Pairwise force-field setup step to capture the bulk of the anharmonicity and to make fitting the residual force/energy easier.
+Turned **off** by default

+  - switch "--ldff_step STEP". **0**=off, 2=on.

+.. csv-table:: "[LDFF]" section
+  :header: "tag", "value", "description"
+  :widths: 4, 4, 16

+  num_basis, int, "Number of basis" orbit_indices, "int [int]", "list of clusters to include in LDFF, usually choose only the nearest-neighbor pairs" interpolation_pts, "int int int", "min, max, interval of sampling points" basis_2, str, "pair basis functions.
+See Si/csld.in-forcefield for an example"

 - Phonon step

   - switch "--phonon_step STEP".
 0=skip, **1** = compute.